Know How to Import PST to Office 365 Shared Mailbox – Complete Guide

 4. After that, to start the PST migration process, click on Import to Office 365 option.

-5. On the following window, you have the option to either apply ‘import selective data’ through filter or migrate the entire data in shared mailbox.
-If you opt the ‘Yes, I want to filter it before importing’ option, then the following things can be performed.
+5. On the following window, you have the option to either apply ‘import selective data’ through a filter or migrate the entire data to a shared mailbox.
+If you opt for the ‘Yes, I want to filter it before importing’ option, then the following things can be performed.

-- Can Migrate data item of specific age
+- Can Migrate data items of specific age

 - Can transfer specified type of message